aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/managing-large-attachments/_index.md

 > **Pro tip:** If the file exceeds typical limits, consider compressing it first or splitting it into smaller parts using `AttachmentCollection` methods.

-## Step 2: Send the Email via SMTP
+## How to send large email attachment with Aspose.Email

-Now we’ll send the prepared message.
-The SMTP client streams the attachment, so the whole file never resides in memory.
+Now that the message is ready, we need to push it through an SMTP server.
+Aspose.Email streams the attachment during the send operation, so the whole file never resides in memory.

 ```java
 // Import the required Aspose.Email classes